Revenant-Systems-LLC/Iris-AI-Assistant/README.md

 ## **Iris AI Assistant - Chrome Extension 'AyeEyes'**

+***Tired of not being able to show your favorite LLM any webpages or image files for that matter?***

 *Transform any webpage into an intelligent conversation with AI.*

 ***Context-aware discussions powered by Gemini and ChatGPT.***